w3f/polkadot-wiki/docs/learn/learn-xcm.md

    and timely fashion.
 3. **Asymmetric**: XCM messages do not have results.
 Any results must be separately communicated to the sender with an additional message.
-4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.
+4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus Systems between which the messages are being passed.

 :::note